-A detailed written plan explaining the hazards present, how to manage them safely, and be specific to the individual lab or research group.
+A CHP is a detailed written plan explaining the hazards present, how to manage them safely, and be specific to the individual lab or research group.
 Must be available to all employees working in the area.

 Chemical Hygiene Officer (CHO)